-10-14.
+9-14.
 Sector Erase (SE)

 The Sector Erase (SE) instruction is for erasing the data of the chosen sector to be "1".
 The instruction is used for any 4K-byte sector.
 A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Sector Erase (SE).
 Any address of the sector (see "Table 4.
 Memory Organization") is a valid address for Sector Erase (SE) instruction.
-The CS# must go high exactly at the byte boundary (the latest eighth of address byte has been latched-in); otherwise, the instruction will be rejected and not executed.
+The CS# must go high exactly at the byte boundary (the least significant bit of the address has been latched-in); otherwise, the instruction will be rejected and not executed.